Embrace these simple pointers and suggestions on a daily basis to significantly reduce your risk of a malpractice lawsuit.

 - If you’re not sure whether or not it’s important enough to be documented, document it.

 The first step to abiding by the law is understanding what the law is.
 Medical malpractice laws differ from state to state, and even from hospital to hospital.
-These regulations are often revised within each jurisdiction, so it is crucial for you to not only be aware of the current standards in which you are required to comply with, but also stay up-to-date on all changes and updates to those standards throughout your tenure.
+These regulations are often revised within each jurisdiction.
+It is crucial for you to not only be aware of the current standards with which you are required to comply with but also stay up-to-date on all changes and updates to those standards throughout your tenure.

 Operating on a patient without informed consent from the patient or guardian is just asking for a malpractice lawsuit.
 It is essential to discuss all elements of a procedure – risks, costs, etc. – before the procedure takes place.
 Tracking back to the first two tips, good communication skills are necessary to discuss the circumstances with your patient, and good documentation skills are necessary to catalog all details of the situation.
 While this may seem like Malpractice 101, it continues to be a common issue.

-It is important to follow-up on several different fronts in order to keep clear of malpractice claims.
-First and foremost, always follow-up with your patients after examinations or conversations to receive valuable feedback directly from the source.
-If any participating specialists or additional physicians are also involved with a certain patient’s case, be sure to follow-up with them as well to stay updated and cover all the bases of that patient’s situation.
+It is important to follow up on several different fronts to keep clear of malpractice claims.
+First and foremost, always follow up with your patients after examinations or conversations to receive valuable feedback directly from the source.
+If any participating specialists or additional physicians are also involved with a certain patient’s case, be sure to follow up with them as well to stay updated and cover all the bases of that patient’s situation.
 It is best to have set protocols in place so that all members of your practice can work cohesively to provide documented follow-ups on each of your patients in order to guard against malpractice risks.

 Managing your patient’s expectations throughout the entire process is essential in regards to avoiding a malpractice claim.
 Make sure to be as accurate and forthright as possible when discussing the available courses of action, as well as any possible outcomes or implications that may arise from the decisions that are made.
 In the business world, we often hear the mantra “under-promise and over-deliver” thrown around when it comes to managing expectations.
 While this certainly trumps its counterpart of over-promising and under-delivering, brutally honest and open communication is the best approach to managing a patient’s expectations.